-China Vanke buys land assets of bankrupt Guangdong trust for $8.13 billion: report
+China Vanke buys land assets of bankrupt Guangdong trust for $8.13 bln -report

-HONG KONG China Vanke Co Ltd (000002.SZ) (2202.HK) has won the right to buy companies holding assets including land for 55.1 billion yuan ($8.13 billion), in a landmark auction of equity rights in China, state media reported on Thursday.
+HONG KONG, June 29 (Reuters) - China Vanke Co Ltd has won the right to buy companies holding assets including land for 55.1 billion yuan ($8.13 billion), in a landmark auction of equity rights in China, state media reported on Thursday.

 The companies were subsidiaries of Guangdong International Trust & Investment which in 1999 became China's first non-bank financial institution to enter bankruptcy.